prendradjaja/ebook-page-mapper/JOURNAL.md

 **In between versions:** Added `deploy.sh`.

+**v0.1.1:** Timestamp support!
+Definitely not as nice as it could be, but it works!
+Also lots of awful code lol

 ----

 Next (features):

-- [ ] Handle timestamps for audiobooks
+- [x] Handle timestamps for audiobooks